pwwang/biopipen/docs/pipelines/scrna_basic.md

     ```shell
     docker run \
         --rm \
-        # Map current directory to /workdir in the container, and set it as the working directory
+        # Map current directory to /workdir in the container,
+        # and set it as the working directory
         -v .:/workdir -w /workdir \
         biopipen/scrna_basic:master \
-        pipen run scrna_basic @scrna_basic.toml
+        pipen run scrna_basic @ScrnaBasic.config.toml
     ```

     or using singularity: